ccorcos/groove-salad/README.md

 ## To Do

-- use mode and inversion scale with constraint
-- persist presets to local storage
-- how to coordinate notes between scale presets?
-- press and hold to reset scale
-- hints (frequencies, letters, etc)
+- hints
-  - refactor to use lingo like "mode" and "inversion", using Constraint
+  - letters with octaves
+- controls
   - change the number of semitones
   - change the scale to a letter
 - synth effects
   - knob
   - reverb + other effects
 - display presets as pies!
+- persist presets to local storage
+- press and hold to reset scale

 - design for different screen sizes